fzbian/memeify/README.md

-# Meme generator
+# Memeify

-Meme generator is a code created with the simple purpose of learning how image management works in this language, this project is quite simple.
+Memeify is a code created with the simple purpose of learning how image management works in this language, this project is quite simple.

 ## API Reference